 Power generation companies are power plants that generate electricity.
 In the wholesale electricity market (National Electricity Market of Singapore), they bid to sell their power to electricity retailers in bulk.
 Then, electricity retailers compete to sell it to consumers like you and me.

-So who are the new electricity retailers?
+3. So who are the electricity retailers in Singapore?

 - Diamond Energy Merchants Pte Ltd